Close

 Some key points that pregnant women may like to keep in mind while choosing and using copper vessels are:

-- Regularly inspect the copper vessels for any wear and tear particularly of the inner plating.
+• Regularly inspect the copper vessels for any wear and tear, particularly on the inner plating.

-- Properly clean the copper vessels to destroy any possible build-up of microbes and dirt.
+• Properly clean the copper vessels to destroy any possible build-up of microbes and dirt.
 You can use tamarind and salt to do so.
-Avoid using abrasive materials for cleaning as it can scrape the protecting copper lining.
+Avoid using abrasive materials for cleaning as they can scrape the protecting copper lining.

-- Ensure that you buy copper vessels of an established and reputed brand who can offer quality to safeguard health.
+• Ensure that you buy copper vessels from an established and reputed brand that can offer quality to safeguard health.

 Why Is Copper Essential for Pregnant Women?

-During pregnancy, the blood supply tends to double to cater to the demands of the growing baby.
+During pregnancy, the blood supply tends to double to cater to the growing baby’s demands.
 Copper can help in the growth of red blood cells and in generating energy in the cells.
 The nutrient also plays a vital part in the proper development of tissues and organs of the unborn baby.
-It aids in the development of the baby’s skin, hair and tendons.
+It aids in developing the baby’s skin, hair and tendons.
 Deficiency of copper during pregnancy can weaken collagen production, which can lead to a precarious pregnancy.
-Studies suggest that insufficient levels of copper during pregnancy can negatively impact a baby’s brain development.
+Studies suggest that insufficient levels of copper during pregnancy can negatively impact a baby’s brain development because of oxidative stress during pregnancy (3).
+Most importantly, in a 2023 study published in BMC Pregnancy and Childbirth, deficiency of copper and zinc during pregnancy is associated with low birth weight and preterm delivery, confirming the importance of these elements in the pathogenesis of preterm delivery (2).

 How Much Copper Does a Pregnant Woman Need?

-Pregnant women may require around 1 mg of copper every day.
+As per a general estimation, pregnant women may require 1 to 1.5 mg of copper every day (4) (3).

 What Are the Signs of Copper Deficiency in Pregnant Ladies?

 It is relatively uncommon for a pregnant woman to suffer from copper deficiency.
-However, specific symptoms like diarrhoea, hair loss, oedema, paleness, general fatigue during pregnancy may indicate a lack of adequate copper levels in the body.
+However, specific symptoms like diarrhoea, hair loss, oedema, paleness, and general fatigue during pregnancy may indicate a lack of adequate copper levels in the body.
+In fact, zinc supplementation of just 50 mg per day is enough to reduce copper and iron metabolism in the body (4).
 But then again, it is best to refer to a doctor before arriving at any definite conclusion.

 Which Foods Are Rich Sources of Copper?